Mid Mountains Legal Blog

 Applying for probate with a copy of the Will

-How to obtain a copy of a Will during the testator’s lifetime
+Can I obtain a copy of a Will during the testator’s lifetime?

 Family members are often interested in finding out the disposition of their parent or grandparent’s Will before their death.
-Some testators are happy to inform their family of the details of their estate planning, hoping that such disclosure may prevent disputes or surprises later.
+Some testators may inform their family of the details of their estate planning, hoping by such disclosure to prevent disputes or surprises later.
 There is, however, no legal obligation for a testator to inform their family or beneficiaries of the contents of their Will.
-No one, including someone the testator has appointed as their attorney, can obtain a copy of the Will without the testator’s consent.
-Solicitors’ conduct rules also strictly prohibit a solicitor from revealing the details of a Will without a binding court order or the consent of the testator.
+No one (including the testator’s attorney) can obtain a copy of the Will without the testator’s consent.
+Solicitors’ conduct rules also prohibit a solicitor from revealing the details of a Will without a court order or the consent of the testator.

 If you are a person eligible to view the Will, the problem may be tracking down a copy.
 We recommend that you approach the executor or administrator first, as they are most likely to have possession of the Will and are obligated to pass over a copy to eligible persons.
 If you do not know who the executor is, you may be able to find out their contact details by monitoring local newspapers for a death notice or online probate notices.
 If that approach is unsuccessful, you should contact the testator’s solicitor or the Probate Registry of the NSW Supreme Court.